 The problem: Trading every VWAP touch without checking volume.

-Solution: VWAP bounces are most reliable when volume spikes on the touch.
-This shows institutional activity.
+Solution: VWAP bounces have stronger context when volume expands on the touch.
+This shows active participation.
 If price touches VWAP on low volume, the bounce may fail.

 Mistake 3: Trading VWAP in Low Volatility Stocks